bastanja/stitch_generator/README.md

 ### Decorative stitch from collection

-Example for using a decorative stitch from the stitch generator collection
+Example for using a decorative stitch from the Stitch Generator collection

 ```python
 from stitch_generator.collection.stitch_effects.decorative_stitches import arrow_chain